 Beamish-Munro Hall is a student-oriented building, designed in collaboration with students.

 In keeping with the integrated learning component for engineering students, this 'live building' serves as a resource to broaden awareness of green building design and environmental sustainability.
-Inside the front doors is a green or "breathing" wall that filters particles from the air before it is distributed throughout the building.
-The facility itself is instrumented as a working laboratory -- where students can see structural elements of the building that are usually hidden and monitor systems like air quality, heating, lighting, and cooling using specially designed software --, showing how sustainable practices can be incorporated into building design.
+The facility itself is instrumented as a working laboratory – where students can see structural elements of the building that are usually hidden and monitor systems like air quality, heating, lighting, and cooling using specially designed software – showing how sustainable practices can be incorporated into building design.
 It also boasts a design studio and a prototyping centre, group rooms, a multimedia facility, a site investigation facility, active learning centre and plazas or lab facilities.

 Learn more about Beamish-Munro Hall/Integrated Learning Centre...